Nannie Helen Burroughs: Training school and racial uplift

 Racial pride, respectability, and work ethic were all key factors in training being offered by the National Training School and racial uplift ideology.
 These qualities were seen as extremely important for African-American women's success as fund-raisers, wage workers, and "race women".
 All these gathered from the school would bring African-American women into the labor of public sphere including politics, uplifting racial aid, and the domestic sphere expanded.
 By understanding the uplift ideology of its grassroots nature, Burroughs had used it to promote her school.
 Many disagreed with Burroughs teaching women skills that did not directly apply to domestic housework.
-None the less, students continued coming and the school carried on.
+Nonetheless, students continued coming and the school carried on.

 Notwithstanding its broad curriculum and emphasis on racial uplift, there were people who perceived the school largely in terms of domestic service.
 A 1918 article about the school in Seattle magazine The Town Crier was headlined "Solving the Servant Problem" and described the school's curriculum as "domestic science, sewing, millinery, stenography, bookkeeping, budget housekeeping, with 'schooling' all along the way" and also discussing a small farm operated by the school and used for agricultural training.
 The article even made a veiled allusion to slavery: "What fine Southern women conveyed to their house servants long ago had seemed likely to be lost" and adding that a student who fails to meet standards, "will not get 'whipped' but she'd rather be than fall under Miss Burroughs' displeasure."